shashwatnayak/blockchain-from-start/README.md

 # blockchain-from scratch
-Creating a blockchain from scratch using sha256 in python
+Creating a blockchain from scratch using sha256.